open-neuromorphic/snn-book/topics/1_2_1_point-neurons.md

 # Point Neuron Models

-**Point Neurons Models** are minimalistic spiking neuron models that use simplified electro-mathematical equations to mimic the spike generation, voltage reset, and refractory state behaviour of biological neurons; they conveniently ignore to model the ionic channels, axial conductance, axonal propagation of spike/action-potential, etc., basically anything that relates to the spatial form of a biological neuron.
+**Point Neurons Models** are minimalistic spiking neuron models that use simplified electro-mathematical equations to mimic the _spike generation_, _voltage reset_, and _refractory state_ behaviours of biological neurons; they conveniently ignore to model the ionic channels, axial conductance, axonal propagation of spike/action-potential, etc., basically anything that relates to the spatial form of a biological neuron.
 Common examples of point spiking